 Selection is on the basis of the information provided on your UCAS form.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Applicants for the MEng Honours degree in Chemical Engineering must be able to satisfy the University's General Entrance Requirement and a strong performance at GCSE is essential.
-For last year's entry, applicants for this MEng programme offering A-level/BTEC Level 3 qualifications must have had, or been able to achieve, a minimum of 6 GCSE passes at grade B/6 or better (to include Mathematics and either Double Award Science or both Chemistry and Physics).
+For last year's intake, applicants for MEng degrees in Chemical Engineering offering A-level/BTEC Level 3 qualifications must have had, or been able to achieve, a minimum of six GCSE passes at grade B/6 or better, to include Mathematics (minimum grade C/4 required in GCSE English Language).
+However, this profile may change from year to year depending on the demand for places.
+Applicants not offering Chemistry or Physics at A-level require either grade B/6 in GCSE Chemistry and Physics, or grades BB/6,6 in GCSE Double Award Science.
 Selectors will also check that any specific entry requirements in terms of A-level subjects can be fulfilled.

 Offers are normally made on the basis of 3 A-levels.
 Applicants repeating A-levels require BBC at the first attempt.
 Applicants are not normally asked to attend for interview.